 A recent study came across my news feed from KoMarketing, Huff Industrial Marketing and BuyerZone called 2015 B2B Web Usability Report: What B2B Buyers Want from Vendor Websites.

-There are some interesting findings in this report that you need to know about.
-Here are some of the things that I found most interesting:
+There are some interesting findings in this report that you need to know about regarding the buying process for small business purchasers.
+Here are some of the things that I found most interesting when it comes to B2B marketing and sales:

 52% report that blogs aid the vendor discovery process at least some of the time.